 The analysis of Bryukov et al. was based on conventional transition state theory (TST) calculations without tunneling.
 Such calculations are inaccurate for two reasons.
-At low temperature, conventional TST underestimates rate constants due to the fact that it does not include the quantum mechanical tunneling effects.
-At high temperature, conventional TST tends to overestimate rate constants because of trajectories recrossing a dividing surface through the saddle point at high temperature.
-The VTST/MT method employed in the present study minimizes the recrossing effect by variationally optimizing the position of the dividing surface in coordinate space, and it also includes multi-dimensional quantum tunneling effects.
+At low temperatures, conventional TST underestimates rate constants due to the fact that it does not include the quantummechanical tunneling effects.
+At high temperatures, conventional TST tends to overestimate rate constants because of trajectories recrossing a dividing surface through the saddle point at high temperatures.
+The VTST/MT method employed in the present study minimizes the recrossing effect by variationally optimizing the position of the dividing surface in coordinate space, and it also includes multidimensional quantum tunneling effects.
 This represents an improvement over Ref.
 60 where only two modes were included in the tunneling dynamics; here 21 modes are included.
-VTST/MT is the most practical and the most accurate quantum mechanical TST method, and it has been extensively validated.^{40,48,67}
+VTST/MT is the most practical and the most accurate quantummechanical TST method, and it has been extensively validated.
+40,48,67

-In this study, we not only carry out CVT/SCT calculations using CVBMM, we also carry out CVT/SCT calculations by direct dynamics.
-In the direct dynamics method,^{25,40,59,68-72} all potential energy surface (PES) information for each geometry is obtained from electronic structure calculations directly (without using a fit).
+In this study, we not only carried out CVT/SCT calculations using CVBMM, we also carried out CVT/SCT calculations by direct dynamics.
+In the direct dynamics method, 25,40,59,68-72 all potential-energy surface (PES) information for each geometry is obtained from electronic structure calculations directly (without using a fit).
 In other words, the PES is implicitly defined by an electronic structure level that is used to provide energies, gradients, and Hessians to the dynamics calculations on the fly.
-We also use a specific-reaction-parameter (SRP) approach73 for the PES.
-The SRP method we used is called MPWX.74 It is a one-parameter hybrid density functional method.
+We also use a specific-reaction-parameter (SRP) approach for the PES.
+The SRP method we used is called MPWX.
+It is a one-parameter hybrid density-functional method.